 Never go to sleep being mad at each other.
 Everybody says that.
 As soon as something’s bothering you, address it immediately.
 Don’t let things build up.

 In the first year or so of my relationship, oh my god!
-I feel like every argument we ever got into resulted from me being upset about something, or, you know, whatever my feelings are, getting hurt about something.
+Every argument we ever got into resulted in me being upset about something or, whatever my feelings were, getting hurt about something.

-I was pushing it off whether it was a big deal or not.
+I was pushing it off, whether it was a big deal.
 Then something else would happen.
 All these little small things would happen, and eventually, they would build up into significant issues.
 Because after the first thing, I’d be like, ‘Alright!
 I’m a little pissed off about that, but whatever!

 It’s not a big deal.
 I’m not going to bring it up.
 I don’t want to start a fight over something stupid like that.’
 The second thing happened, but I’m still thinking about the first thing because that never got resolved.